 What are conjunctions?
 Sure, they're joining words, but they're much more than that.
 Conjunctions are the words that decide the importance of the various other words in the sentence.
-Each of the three types: coordinating, subordinating and correlative conjunctions serve a unique purpose.
+All of the three types: coordinating, subordinating and correlative conjunctions serve a unique purpose.

 Definition: Conjunctions are words that link other words, phrases or clauses.
 There are three types of conjunctions: coordinating, subordinating and correlative conjunctions.